By Paul Taylor

 Despite many years of research, the genes responsible for male pattern baldness remain unknown, and the current theory for genetically programmed hair follicles, unproven.

-So far, only a few genes with some connection to the hair loss process have been identified.
-These include the 5-alpha reductase and androgen receptor genes, which will cause dihydrotestosterone (DHT) levels to increase within just the male pattern baldness region of the scalp.
+So far, only a few genes with some connection to hair loss have been identified.
+These include the androgen receptor gene (1) and 5-alpha reductase gene (2).

 According to the current theory, DHT will then (somehow) cause hair

-follicle miniaturization and hair loss to develop.
+follicle miniaturization and hair loss to develop (2).
 And since this only

 happens in a specific region of the scalp, this must mean that the

-follicles are individually programmed for hair loss in that region, but
+follicles are genetically pre-programmed (4) for hair loss in that region, but

 not in any other region.